otgrkiss/vagrant-docker-haproxy-tls/docs/Tech-Paper.md

 Every task in the playbook should be immutable.
 By default Vagrant installs Ansible on the VM.
 Because the automated installation fails, [a custom Ansible installation script](../provision/install-ansible.sh) is provided.

-**Ansible** configures the Virtual Machine by installing Docker, Docker Compose and OWASP O-Saft as also starting the required Docker Containers.
+**Ansible** configures the Virtual Machine by installing Docker and Docker Compose as also generating certificates and starting the required Docker Containers.
 All the required tasks are defined in the [playbook.yml](../provision/playbook.yml).

 **Docker** and **Docker Compose** are not necessary for running the server infrastructure, but they simplify the deployment process.
 In contrast to starting all docker containers via command line,